laithsakka/Grafter/README.md

 ### Tree structure
-Any c++ class can be annotated as a tree structure, recursive fields should be annotated as well, all a tree structure's members that are going to be used in the tree traversals should be public this is something that we are planning to work relax later.
+Any c++ class can be annotated as a tree structure, recursive fields should be annotated as well, all tree structure's members that are going to be used in the tree traversals should be public this is something that we are planning to relax later.

 Heterogeneous types are supported through inheritance, all classes that are derived from a tree structure should have the tree structure annotation as well.